-If you want multiple destinations to be executed one after the other, you need to change into the Advanced View when editing your call forward.
-There, you can select multiple Destination Set/Time Set pairs to be executed.
+If you want to define such more detailed call forwarding rules, you need to change into the Advanced View when editing your call forward.
+There, you can select multiple Destination Set - Time Set - Source Set triples that determine all conditions under which the call will be forwarded.